fabioz/PyDev.Debugger/README.md

 ## Important

-This repository (https://github.com/fabioz/PyDev.Debugger) is the main repository for `pydevd` and the latest versions can always be used directly in:
+https://github.com/fabioz/PyDev.Debugger is the main repository for `pydevd` and the latest versions can always be used directly in:

 - [PyDev for Eclipse](http://pydev.org): Enables the usage of `pydevd` in Eclipse (Open Source).